RustemK879/als_perfume_recommender/0_Please read this first.md

 **I plan to turn the model into a telegram bot -> user rates perfumes from the given list -> gets 5 recommendations in return.**

+**merged_after_nlp.csv contains the dataset used to construct a recommender - it has already been cleaned and the missing reviews were restored.**

 **Problems that I have faced so far:**
 1) To access the reviews, we need to click buttons on the website - **solved with Selenium**